robert-zaremba/markdown-export/README.md

-# markdown-export.el
+# markdown-export

-A zero-dependency Emacs package to export Markdown files to beautifully styled, standalone HTML files.
+Zero-dependency tools to export Markdown files to beautifully styled, standalone HTML files.

-Instead of relying on external command-line tools like Pandoc, this package Base64-encodes your Markdown and wraps it in a self-rendering HTML template.
+Instead of relying on external command-line tools like Pandoc, these tools Base64-encode your Markdown and wrap it in a self-rendering HTML template.
 This ensures perfect portability—you can email the generated HTML file, and it will render perfectly in any modern browser.

+- **markdown-export.el** — Emacs package
+- **md2html.js** — Node.js CLI script

 ## Features